You have no items in your shopping cart.

 Rosé is a popular drink for the warmer seasons, and for good reason too.
 There’s nothing quite like a cold drop of the pink nectar on a hot balmy day.
 Whether you’re out to enjoy a seafood lunch by the water, have packed a picnic to sit in the park or are simply hosting a get-together at your home, rosé is the perfect drink for all occasions.

-Rosé pairs well with seafood, white AND red meats due to its well-balanced acidity and sweetness, landing it right in the middle of the wine spectrum in regards to intensity and flavour.
+Rosé can pair well with seafood, white AND red meats due to its well-balanced acidity and sweetness, landing it right in the middle of the wine spectrum in regards to intensity and flavour.
 Not nearly as full bodied and rich as a red, but packed with more vigour and fervour than your average white.
 However, because of these reasons you may just find your head spinning when trying to decide on the perfect dish for your chosen lunch adventure as the days grow warmer.
 That’s why we’ve got you covered with the best rosé pairings for your Spring lunch menu.

 (A quick note to keep in mind before serving: rosé is a crisp, refreshing and ideal pairing, but always make sure to serve chilled.
 Between 7-10 degrees is optimal).